 Treatment for Depression and Anxiety

-Finally, cannabis has great anti-depressant and anti-anxiety properties.
+Finally, cannabis is widely reported to have great anti-depressant and anti-anxiety properties.
 For years, those struggling with mental health have turned to cannabis to help them where pharmaceuticals have failed.

 Mental health effects everything from general mood, to appetite, even the ability to sleep at night.
 It can cause muscle tension, pain, and even contribute to migraines.
 That’s why taking care of your mental wellbeing is crucial to living a healthy lifestyle, but similarly, that’s why it can be so difficult.

-Cannabis can treat each one of the physical symptoms individually, while also helping to relieve anxiety and reduce depression.
+Cannabis may treat each one of the physical symptoms individually, while also helping to relieve anxiety and reduce depression.
 Cannabis is a true holistic medicine.
-It treats your mind while treating your body to ensure overall improvement in mood, physical symptoms, and quality of life.
+It can treat your mind while treating your body to ensure overall improvement in mood, physical symptoms, and quality of life.